martpie/museeks/README.md

 # Issues

-Everything tagged with FIXME
+- Everything tagged with FIXME
-Casing (i'm not used to camelCase)
-Indentation (I couldn't stand spaces:2)
+- Fix occasional snake_case casing
+- Indentation in some files
-Playlist always shows "Your search returned no results"
+- Playlist always shows "Your search returned no results"
+- Warning: Each child in a list should have a unique "key" prop.
+See https://reactjs.org/link/warning-keys for more information.

 # Museeks